 That said, smaller tours through Viator or GetYourGuide can be a great middle option.
 They often cost less than cruise excursions and, they offer a more personal experience with smaller groups.

-In the end, if you enjoy flexibility, exploring on your own works extremely well in Lisbon.
-But, if you prefer everything arranged or want to cover more ground in less time, a shore excursion can be the better fit.
+In the end, exploring on your own works very well if you enjoy flexibility and slower sightseeing.
+Travelers who prefer a set schedule or want to see more in less time may enjoy a shore excursion instead.

 Best Shore Excursions Near Lisbon Port

-Lisbon is a top-tier cruise stop because it offers everything from ancient city walks to fairytale palaces in the nearby hills.
-So, you get a mix of world-class history, coastal views, Local flavors are also easy to reach during a single port call.
+This is a popular cruise stop because it offers everything from ancient city walks to fairytale palaces in the nearby hills.
+So, you get a mix of world class history coastal views, and local food during a single port day.
 Whether you want to stay in the heart of the city or head out to the mountains, there is a perfect tour waiting for you.

 Classic City Sightseeing

-These tours focus on the soul of Lisbon, covering the steep hills and historic neighborhoods that make the city so unique.
+These tours focus on the soul of the city, covering the steep hills and historic places that make the city so unique.

 Private Guided Tuk-Tuk Tour